-What the practice is
+What is Guru Yoga?

 Why the Tibetan curriculum is built around it

-The Tibetan schools share, across Nyingma, Kagyu, Sakya and Gelug, the working claim that the recognition the higher tantric instructions point at cannot be reached by the student's own analytical effort alone.
-The instructions are not pieces of information to be acquired; they are pointers at a recognition that has to be transmitted from a mind that holds it to a mind that does not yet hold it.
-The transmission requires that the receiving mind be open in a particular way — not credulous, but unguarded enough that what is being pointed at is not pre-filtered through the conceptual apparatus the student would otherwise apply.
-Guru yoga is the curriculum's name for the cultivation of that openness.
-The ngöndro preliminaries in every school place a hundred thousand recitations of a guru-yoga supplication among the four standard hundred-thousand counts; the higher Mahāmudrā instructions of the Kagyu and the Dzogchen instructions of the Nyingma treat the guru yoga dissolution as the practical entry into the recognition the rest of the instructions are about.
-The lineage stories — Tilopa striking Nāropa with a sandal to transmit Mahāmudrā, Nāropa's twelve great hardships under Tilopa, Marpa's grinding apprenticeship of Milarepa — are not pedagogical anecdotes about persistence; they are illustrations of the depth at which the devotional surrender the practice asks for has to go for the transmission to land.
+The Tibetan schools (Nyingma, Kagyu, Sakya, and Gelug) share a working claim: the recognition the higher tantric instructions point at cannot be reached by analytical effort alone.
+It has to pass from a mind that holds it to a mind that does not yet hold it.
+The receiving mind needs to be open in a particular way: not credulous, but unguarded enough that what is being pointed at is not filtered out by the student's conceptual habits.
+Guru yoga is the curriculum's name for cultivating that openness.
+The ngöndro in every school includes a hundred thousand recitations of a guru-yoga supplication among the four standard hundred-thousand counts.
+The lineage stories illustrate how deep the practice goes: Tilopa struck Nāropa with a sandal to transmit Mahāmudrā; Nāropa endured twelve great hardships under Tilopa; Marpa put Milarepa through a grinding apprenticeship.
+These are not stories about persistence.
+They are illustrations of the depth of surrender the transmission requires.

 Where the practice appears in the index

-Pema Chödrön's *When Things Fall Apart* and her longer course on awakening compassion — both from the Kagyu lineage of Chögyam Trungpa — work inside the guru yoga premise without naming it as the operating system: the practitioner is being asked to trust an instruction the analytical mind would not have generated, on the strength of a transmission whose authority is not argued for.
-Chögyam Trungpa's *Cutting Through Spiritual Materialism* is the explicit treatment by Trungpa himself — its long middle section on the teacher is the most extensive English-language working through of the practice's logic that the early-1970s Western reception produced, and is unsparing about the failure modes the form is susceptible to when transplanted.
-Tenzin Palmo's *Cave in the Snow* documents the lived shape of the practice from inside one of its modern Western instances: the twelve-year cave retreat above the Lahaul valley was undertaken on the basis of, and sustained by, the guru yoga relationship with Khamtrul Rinpoche the book treats as its operative frame.
-Pema Chödrön on uncertainty as the path and her longer conversation on becoming more alive work inside the same Kagyu devotional architecture without naming it.
+Pema Chödrön's *When Things Fall Apart* and her longer course on awakening compassion both come from the Kagyu lineage of Chögyam Trungpa.
+They work inside the guru yoga premise without naming it: the student is asked to trust an instruction the analytical mind would not have generated, on the strength of a transmission whose authority is not argued for.
+Chögyam Trungpa's *Cutting Through Spiritual Materialism* is the explicit treatment.
+Its long middle section on the teacher is the most extensive English-language working-through of the practice's logic from the early-1970s Western reception, and is unsparing about the failure modes transplantation can produce.
+Tenzin Palmo's *Cave in the Snow* documents the lived shape of the practice from inside one of its modern Western instances.
+The twelve-year cave retreat in the Lahaul valley was undertaken on the basis of the guru yoga relationship with Khamtrul Rinpoche, which the book treats as its operative frame.
+Pema Chödrön on uncertainty as the path and her longer conversation on becoming more alive work inside the same Kagyu devotional architecture.
 The Atisha entry maps the historical figure whose Bodhipathapradīpa established the practice as a non-optional preliminary in the Kadampa line that descends through Tsongkhapa into the modern Gelug school.
-The Milarepa, Marpa, Nāropa and Tilopa entries each document the historical guru–śiṣya relationships the Tibetan tradition treats as foundational; Padmasambhava's role in the Nyingma lineage is the same operative function for that school.
+The Milarepa, Marpa, Nāropa, and Tilopa entries each document the guru–śiṣya relationships the Tibetan tradition treats as foundational.
+Padmasambhava's role in the Nyingma lineage serves the same function for that school.